gaehlerm/SoftwareEngineering/README.md

 Functions are, along with classes, the backbone of modern OO software.
 People just don’t care about functions too much as they are fairly simple to use and there are only very few things to take care off.
 Still, there is quite a lot to know about functions as well.
 We'll learn that functions have to follow the SRP and that they shouldn't have any side effects.

 Throughout this book, we’ll distinguish between functions and methods as most authors do so.
 Even though I would personally like to call them both just functions as they are pretty much the same, just in a slightly different context.
-Most things I write about functions apply to methods as well as they are in many respects very similar.
+Most things I write about functions apply to methods as well as they are with many respects very similar.
 The class variables and the slightly different context are not a fundamental difference.
 Class variables are just about the same as output arguments.
 I hope it's generally clear from the context if some explanation is true for functions, methods or both.

 ## Do one thing only

 Due to the single responsibility principle, functions may cover only one level of abstraction.
-Therefore, they have to be short (at most twenty lines, less is better) and therefore they cover only a single level of abstraction.
+Therefore, they have to be short.
+At most about twenty lines, though less than 10 lines would be better.

 ### Levels of indentation

+"If you need more than 3 levels of indentation, you're screwed anyway, and should fix your program." - Linus Torvalds

 The easiest way to judge the complexity of a function is the number of levels of indentation.
 Having no or very little indentation in your functions is always a very good sign.
 This means that there is hardly any complex logic hiding inside a single function.
 Having nested `if/else`, `while` or `for` loops would violate the SRP because the function has two jobs: resolving the logical operator and doing some other work.
 Having few levels of indentation in a function automatically makes it easy to name and understand.
 At the same time, it takes getting used to the formatting of such code.
 Almost all code is written at the first level of indentation.